Think you’re bad at math? There’s a reason for that.

 Research seems to support this view.
 The National Assessment of Educational Progress found that, in 2015, just 25 percent of 12th graders performed at or above proficiency in mathematics.
 Nor are we doing well when compared to other countries.
 The United States' mathematics performance score (474 mean score) falls below the average for all OECD countries (494).
 Meanwhile, Japan, China, and Singapore are crushing it (mean scores 539, 540, and 564 respectively).

-Is it any wonder that the refrain "I'm not a math person" has become hackneyed in America?
-But this defense contains a troubling subtext: Some people are born good at math, some aren't, and the speaker is the latter.
+Is it any wonder that the refrain "I'm not a math person" has become hackneyed?
+This defense contains a troubling subtext: Some people are born good at math, some aren't, and the speaker is the latter.
 This is simply untrue.

 Tyson's right.
 The brain is (mostly) not hardwired for mathematics.
 But if that's the case, then where did the myth of the math person come from, and how can we correct for it?